 - 1. All orders for medication and treatment shall be recorded in the medical record on the physician's order sheet. - 2.
-Except for Schedule II Drug orders (narcotics), orders may be given verbally to a Registered Nurse by the responsible ordering clinician. - 3.
-Telephone or verbal orders given to a Registered Nurse shall be signed by the nurse with the name of the ordering clinician, and shall be read by the nurse to the ordering clinician so as to assure accuracy.
-The ordering clinician must sign, date, and time all telephone and verbal orders within 24 hours.
-Repeated failure to sign, date, and time verbal or telephone orders may result in the loss of ability to give such orders.
-Physicians may countersign any verbal/telephone order.
-Please note that orders for seclusion or restraint have specific requirements as stipulated in the Operational Policy and Procedure Manual (OP&P), Policies 3.17.1; 3.17.2; 3.17.3.
-Telephone/verbal orders should be reserved for appropriate situations and not merely used for staff convenience.

-- 4. All written orders shall be legible and written in ink and shall include the date and time of the order.
+Except for Schedule II Drug orders (narcotics), orders may be given verbally to a Registered Nurse by a Licensced Independent Practioner (LIP) [physician or advanced practioner registered nurse] or physician assistant (PA).
+Telephone/verbal orders should be reserved for urgent/emergent situations and not used for staff convenience (either MD or nursing). - 3.
+Telephone or verbal orders given to a Registered Nurse shall be signed by the nurse with the name of the LIP/PA who gave the order duly noted.
+LIP/PAs must sign and date all telephone and verbal orders within 24 hours.
+Failure to sign and date verbal or telephone orders in a timely fashion may result in the loss of ability to give such orders.
+Physicians may countersign verbal/telephone orders of other LIPs.
+Please note that orders for seclusion or restraint have specific requirements as stipulated in the Operational Policy and Procedure Manual (OP&P), Policies 3.17.1; 3.17.2; 3.17.3. - 4.
+All LIP/PA orders shall be legible and written in ink and shall include the date and time of the order.
 Orders that are illegible or improperly written will not be carried out until rewritten or understood by the nurse. - 5.
+All medication orders written by on-call physicians shall expire on the next business day.

-All medication orders must be reviewed and renewed at least every 30 days.
+6. All medication orders must be reviewed and renewed at least every 30 days.